-Are you looking for a way to keep the penitential spirit of Advent, but aren’t sure where to start?
+Looking for a way to keep the penitential spirit of Advent, but aren’t sure where to start?
 Try this Works of Mercy Printable Advent Calendar, with 24 gentle, easily-adaptable suggestions for Advent prayer, sacrifice, and service, suitable for all ages and stages of family life.
+(This post contains affiliate links.
+Please see my disclosure policy for details).

 Three weeks ago, I broke my phone.